 How Does This Affect Our Mental Health?

 Seeing someone’s “ideal” life and family on social media can make us heavily reflect on our own lives.
-If we don’t have the big house, the well dressed children and designer items, we worry that our lives aren’t good enough.
+If we don’t have a big house, well-dressed children and designer items, we worry that our lives aren’t good enough.
 We resent what we do have because it isn’t what they have, and that is not healthy.
 We are all viewing only the picture those people want us to see and we need to remember that.
-We do run mental health first aid course.

 How To Use Social Media In A Positive Way